garyz712/TVA/README.md

       !zip -r verilog_inputs.zip verilog_inputs
 - download the zip file, and unzip locally at TVA/testbench
+- Install required module

+      pip install cocotb numpy
+      apt install verilator # or use your preferred package manager to install your preferred simulator

-- Make sure the testbench/makefile includes all modules you want to test
+- Modify the testbench/makefile file to match the file sources, test module top-level, and testbench filename
 - Compile Verilog modules using your preferred simulator (e.g. Verilator)

       cd TVA/testbench